Logs for jdev

 [07:14:19] <jb> Can we leave that open-ended? ... and assume the thing goes viral ... how do we scale it without major headaches?

-[07:15:06] <Kev> Well, assuming you want to go above jabber.org levels (350k registered users, 16k concurrent) or so, you probably need to consider a server with good clustering support.
+[07:15:06] <Kev> Well, assuming you want to go above jabber.org levels (350k registered users, 16k concurrent) or so, you probably need to

 [07:15:48] <jb> Ok, can you recommend such a server?